Rafael159/ztracker/README.md

-# Cineplus - It's more than a movie theatre.
-It's CINEPLUS.
+# ZTracker - Personal performance tracker.

-The objective of this project is to create a whole website covering the most scenarios about an online movie application.
+The objective of this project is to create a performance tracker system for tracking everything I work on and have the numbers well displayed in a dashboard, thus facilitating the analysis.
-The idea of this project is to practice Drupal 9 and play around.
+This is also a playground for testing and practising Drupal 9.